April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 Tune into this panel as leading CIOs discuss the challenges and opportunities of the position, including how emerging technologies has impacted the way they work.

-Chief Information Officer, Federal Energy Regulatory Commission, U.S. Department of Energy (invited)
+Chief Information Officer, Bonneville Power Administration, U.S. Department of Energy

-Deputy Federal Chief Information Officer, Office of E-Government and Information Technology, Office of Management and Budget, Executive Office of the President (invited)
+Chief Information Officer, Office of the Chief Information Officer, U.S. Office of Personnel Management

-Chief Information Officer, Bureau of Information Resource Management, Under Secretary for Management, U.S. Department of State (invited)
+Deputy Chief Information Officer, U.S. Bureau of the Census, U.S. Department of Commerce

 Panel: How Emerging Tech Plays a Role in Your Use of Cyber and AI